-As I noted in Taking Stock 1, Queen Elizabeth the Second is Queen ‘by the grace of God’.
+As I noted in Taking Stock 1, King Charles III is King, ‘by the grace of God’.
 Would it surprise you to know that, as I ventured to explore that path, I found pathways branching to… virtually everywhere?
 Questions that arose for me include;

 - How many sitting monarchs today are monarchs ‘by the grace of God?’